 The following list of subscription ebook databases are available to all current Mercyhurst University students, faculty, and staff.
 Off campus users may be asked to enter their Mercyhurst username and password before accessing the databases.
-Click here for more information on accessing resources off campus or contact the Electronic Resources Librarian for more information.
+Click here for more information on accessing resources off-campus or contact the Academic Library Computer Support Specialist for more information.
 Looking for more?
 Visit the Open Source eBooks Page.

 For full access to EBSCO services on mobile devices please switch to full Site at the bottom of the mobile view page.
 You MUST have the most current edition of Adobe Digital Edition program to download books to your computer.
 To download and read ebooks on your mobile device CLICK HERE for instructions.

 AccessMedicine is an innovative online resource that provides students with access to more than 98 digital medical titles from the best minds in medicine, updated content, hundreds of photos and illustrations, a self-assessment feature, diagnostic tools, a comprehensive search platform, and the ability to download content to a mobile device.
 Updated frequently by world-renowned physicians and expanded continuously.
 In order to make use of the mobile site, users need to register for a My AccessMedicine profile from any on-site computer.
 Once they have done so, they will be able to log on to the mobile site using their My AccessMedicine username and password.

 Through Credo Reference you can access over 3-1/2million full-text entries, from 882 reference books and 60 publishers.

 This growing collection of over 200,000 titles contains a large selection of multidisciplinary eBook titles representing a broad range of academic subject matter, from leading university presses and other academic publishers.
 Familiar functionality and features of EBSCOhost make for a user-friendly search experience.
 A simple download process makes obtaining titles easy from any computer, and titles are compatible with most portable devices.